 As a part of our talent acquisition engagements, we ask our clients how they define “top talent” and how they would assess those traits in the interview process.
 Reflecting on the insightful comments we hear every day, we thought there would be great value in a new blog in which senior executives/thought leaders share their “Take on Talent.”

-This is the sixteenth in a series of blogs/interviews with senior executives who are thought leaders in the areas of Talent Acquisition, Career Development and Leadership who will share their perspectives on this ever present question.
+This is the eighteenth in a series of blogs/interviews with senior executives who are thought leaders in the areas of Talent Acquisition, Career Development and Leadership who will share their perspectives on this ever present question.

 Superior analytical skills

 In today’s day and age, information asymmetry is non-existent.
 You have to assume that the customer, competitor and every stakeholder knows as much or more about your operations.
 People who know how to leverage data to craft strategies for success can truly turn it into a competitive differentiator whether it be for employees, competing in the marketplace or adding value to customers.

 The importance of being able to take multiple points of view and being able to place oneself in the shoes of the other person cannot be emphasized more.
 Emotional maturity brings with it the ability to reject good alternatives in search of better alternatives.
 It allows you to be open minded and help address not just the question “Am I right” but “How do I know I am right”

 With the changing world around us, the need to unlearn and relearn has never been more important.
 People who are basking in the glory of the past will do just that – remain in the past.
 The world around us is changing rapidly and the one thing people have is the opportunity to learn new things, new skills and reinvent themselves in the process.
 I have seen that the more people are open-minded and willing to learn, they exhibit a growth mindset and have many more frames of reference which helps in decision making.
 Today’s business portfolio in any company is not linear in nature, rather non-linear and being able to recognize different patterns so that one does not have a fixed mindset comes from curiosity and an innate desire to learn always.